jatla00/script.gamestarter/README.md

 ##### Addon Settings
 In addon settings you can define what frontend you want to use everytime you launch the addon, between RetroArch and EmulationStation.
 From there, you can also install Internet Archive ROM launcher and GameMaker Pi ports.
-More options coming...
+More options are coming...

 ![screenshot-addon-settings](https://github.com/bite-your-idols/script.gamestarter/raw/master/resources/media/screenshot003.png)